-Make sure your Canvas settings are such that you see course announcements when they are released-they will be used frequently to convey important information (go to Account \rightarrow Notifications \rightarrow Announcements \rightarrow select Notify me right away)
+We will use Canvas announcements to be in touch with you throughout the term, and to send weekly updates.
+Make sure your Canvas settings are such that you see coure announcements when they are released (go to Account → Notifications → Announcements → select Notify me right away).